AmphibiaWeb/aw-assets/README.md

 ### Terms of Use
 [Our data policy is laid out here](https://amphibiaweb.org/data/datause.html).
 Simply put, our materials are CC-BY-NC so you may use and adapt freely, as long as you provide attribution and it is for non-commercial purposes.
 Enjoy!

+### Contact
+Any issues or inquiries?
+Please contact amphibiaweb@berkeley.edu